-What’s an evergreen Tweet I hear your think.
+What’s an evergreen Tweet I hear you think.

 An evergreen tweet is a tweet that’s as relevant today as it is tomorrow or next week.
 Because Tweets are only visible for a very short time you want to keep your tweets fresh.

-You want to increase the chances that a tweet with high engagement is seen my more people.
+You want to increase the chances that a tweet with high engagement is seen by more people.

-Evergreen tweets are great to auto retweet because they keep their relevancy.
-Make sure you use tweets that are both evergreen AND have great engagement to get maximum results.
+Evergreen tweets are great to auto retweet because they keep their relevance.
+Make sure you use tweets that are both evergreen AND have a great engagement to get maximum results.

 You can test this out right now by using Hypefury.
 Try it out today for free and if you like it we’d love for you to stick around 🙂